igorbenav/FastAPI-boilerplate/README.md

 The behaviour of the `cache` decorator changes based on the request method of your endpoint.
 It caches the result if you are passing it to a **GET** endpoint, and it invalidates the cache with this key_prefix and id if passed to other endpoints (**PATCH**, **DELETE**).

-If you also want to invalidate cache with a different key, you can use the decorator with the "to_invalidate_extra" variable.
+If you also want to invalidate cache with a different key, you can use the decorator with the `to_invalidate_extra` variable.

-In the following example, I want to invalidate the cache for a certain user_id, since I'm deleting it, but I also want to invalidate the cache for the list of users, so it will not be out of sync.
+In the following example, I want to invalidate the cache for a certain `user_id`, since I'm deleting it, but I also want to invalidate the cache for the list of users, so it will not be out of sync.

 ```python
 # The cache here will be saved as "{username}_posts:{username}":